vfx-rs/openexr-bind/openexr-rs/src/doc/technical_introduction.md

 in a multi-part file are largely independent of each other; a file may contain a mixture of flat and deep images.

-Note: deep images and multi-part files were added to OpenEXR in version 2.0.
-OpenEXR 2.0 single-part files that contain flat images are fully compatible with the OpenEXR 1.7 file format.
-Software that has not been upgraded to version 2.0 will be able read those files, and OpenEXR 2.0-capable software can read any pre-2.0 file.
-However, files that contain deep images or multiple parts are not backward compatible.

 ## Headers and Attributes

 Each part in an OpenEXR file has a ***header***.
 The header is a list of